gao-hongnan/PeekingDuck-projects/docs/exercise_counter.md

         super().__init__(config, node_path=__name__, **kwargs)
 ```

-!!! warning
-    The config arguments are optional for users to define, but once defined, it should have values in the node's corresponding `yml` file so that it can be instantiated as an attributes in `Node`.

 !!! info
     For example, when you pass an additional parameter `exercise_name` in `exercise_counter.yml`, this parameter will be instantiated in the `dabble.exercise_counter` `Node` as an attribute `self.exercise_name`.